 The social consequences of gaming addiction can be devastating.
 It can put a huge strain on relationships with family members and friends.
 Lying about the amount of time spent gaming and neglecting others to play video games compulsively can cause conflict, confrontation and even marriage breakdowns.

-Research shows that there’s a strong correlation between social anxiety and other social disorders, and depression.
+There’s a strong correlation between social anxiety and other social disorders, and depression.
 Not everyone with social anxiety gets depressed, but depression is often caused by social anxiety.
 And as excessive gaming can cause social anxiety, it is also indirectly responsible for depression.

 If you’re socially anxious and don’t have well developed social skills because of playing video games, you probably don’t go out very often.
 As a result, you rarely meet new people, try new hobbies or have adventures and this can cause depression because life starts to lose its meaning.